 There are several reasons for doing so, indemnity against uncertain financial loss being one.

-- Minimises your liability: Buying car insurance reduces the responsibility on you in the situation of an accident that results in damages to you and the other person’s property or even injury.
-A Third Party Insurance covers you against legal ramifications of an accident.
+- Minimises your liability: Buying car insurance reduces the financial responsibility on you in case of an accident.
+The ramification of damages that you or the others suffer to the extent of bodily injury can be mitigated.
+A Third Party Insurance also covers you against the related legal expenses.

-- Pays for the damages: Indian roads are an unpredictable place, you never know what will hit you (literally), and we can tell you this, repairing an accident damaged vehicle can quickly become a pocket burner.
+- Pays for the damages: Indian roads are an unpredictable place, you never know what will hit you (literally).
+And we are telling you, repairing an accident damaged vehicle can quickly become a pocket burner.
 So, car insurance protects you from such uncertainties.

 - Pays for medical expenses: In the event of an accident, there are significant chances of injuries that require medical attention.
-Cuts, bruises, fractures are the aftermath.
-Car insurance also protects you against expensive hospitalisation bills.
+Cuts, bruises and/or fractures are the inevitable aftermath.
+Thus, car insurance also protects you from expensive hospitalisation bills.

-There are three types of Car Insurances in India:
+There are three types of Car Insurance in India:

 Zero Depreciation Car Insurance

-Zero Depreciation Insurance, also known as Bumper to Bumper Insurance offers complete cover negation the depreciating factor of your car.
-In case of an accident, you will receive full coverage for your vehicle with no deduction in the coverage amount due to depreciation.
-In short, the insurance company pays the total remuneration for your car.
+Zero Depreciation Insurance is also known as Bumper to Bumper Insurance.
+It offers complete cover without considering the depreciating factor of your car.
+In case of an accident, you will receive full coverage for your vehicle.
+There will not be any deductions in the coverage amount due to depreciation.
 Zero Depreciation Insurance demands over 15% to 20% premium compared to the standard insurance policy.
-Zero Depreciation Policy is a must-buy for new vehicles
+Zero Depreciation Policy is a must-buy for new vehicles.

 Comprehensive Car Insurance

-Comprehensive car insurance offers cover against damage to the vehicle, death of the driver or passengers and damage caused by the car to a third party vehicle, property or person.
+Comprehensive car insurance offers cover against damage to the vehicle as well as the death of the driver or passengers.
+Besides, the insurer also covers the damage caused by the car to a third party vehicle, property or person.

 Third-Party Car Insurance or Third Party Liability (TPL)

 Third-party liability insurance offers limited protection.
-This type of car insurance protects you only against the costs incurred from the damage done by your vehicle to another vehicle, property or person.
+This type of car insurance shields you only against the costs incurred from the damage done by your vehicle to another vehicle, property or person.

-Recently, a proposal has been floated according to which, the insurance coverage of cars could be for five years and more in addition to the existing one-year insurance.
-The modalities of such a provision are yet to be finalised, but this will undoubtedly be beneficial for car owners who sometimes forget to get their vehicles insurance renewed in time.
-If a vehicle is not renewed in time, the interregnum between the date when the insurance cover ended and the date on which it is renewed is not covered by insurance.
+Recently a proposal was floated. according to this, the insurance coverage of cars could be for five years and more in addition to the existing one-year insurance.
+They did not finalise the modalities of such a provision yet. but this will undoubtedly benefit those car owners who sometimes forget to get their vehicle insurance renewed in time. this is because, If you don’t renew your policy in time, the company won’t cover the period between the date when the insurance cover ended and the date until it is renewed.
 If during this interregnum, the car gets damaged because of an accident, no indemnity will be payable.